collab-uniba/emse_best-answer-prediction/README.md

   * `output/misclassifications` - containing a TXT file for each test set and model with listing the cases where wrong predictions (errors) occurred
   * `output/plots` - containing a ROC plot image file for each test set and model specified as input

+**Note**
-**Note** Before running the prediction experimetn, the file `test.R` must be manually edited in order customize the `tuneGrid` var (`dataframe`) containing the best param configuration for each learner model.
+Before running the prediction experiment, the file `test.R` must be manually edited in order customize the `tuneGrid` var (`dataframe`) containing the best param configuration for each learner model.
 As of now, the script contains the grids for the 4 models in the file `models/top-cluster.txt`.